Whadiyatalkinabeet/LegalFamily/README.md

 See `community.css` for some classes used int Main.elm and MDL overrides.

+Misc annoyances:
+* The "drawer" icon would probably be better vertical aligned with the text in the header if it had the same 10px padding.

 ## Meta

 * Is using a bleeding-edge technology noone has heard of crazy?